 - The Clerk division assisted with the coordination of the new Council training. - The Procedural By-law review was completed, with Council enacting a new Procedural By-law. - The Records Retention By-law was updated and the rollout of the Town's document management project continued, including the classification of current paper records.

-2024 is a static budget for the Town Clerk division with only a 1% increase to expenses and a small increase of \$2,700 in revenues.
+The budget for the Town Clerk remains static in 2024 with only a 1% increase to expenses and a small increase of \$2,700 in revenues.